 --disable-indexes and --disable-metadata.
-To cause indexes to be ignored when restoring the table data, use the --disable-indexes option (short form: -x).
+To cause indexes to be ignored when restoring the table data, use the --disable-indexes option (short form: -x; only for MySQL Cluster Manager 1.4.7 and earlier).
 Doing this can decrease the time required to restore a large data set, particularly where many indexes were in use.
 Similarly, you can cause metadata to be ignored during the restoration process by using the --disable-metadata option (short form: -M).

 --epoch.
-When the --epoch option (short form: -e) is used, epoch information is restored to the cluster replication status table (mysql.ndb\apply\status), which can be useful for replicas in NDB Cluster replication.
+When the --epoch option (short form: -e) is used, epoch information is restored to the cluster replication status table (mysql.ndb\apply\status), which can be useful for replicas in MySQL NDB Cluster replication.

 --exclude-databases and --exclude-tables.
-Prevent one or more databases or tables from being restored using the options --exclude-databases and --exclude-tables. --excludedatabases takes a comma-delimited list of one or more databases which should not be restored. -exclude-tables takes a comma-delimited list of one or more tables (using the database.table format) which should not be restored.
+Prevent one or more databases or tables from being restored using the options --exclude-databases and --exclude-tables. --exclude-databases takes a comma-delimited list of one or more databases that should not be restored. --exclude-tables takes a comma-delimited list of one or more tables (using the database.table format) that should not be restored.
 When --exclude-databases or --exclude-tables is used, only those databases or tables named by the option are excluded; all other databases and tables are restored.